 How does this affect my PCB?

 Any printed board may be subject to an ESD if it’s touched or comes close enough to people, packaging, cables, furry pets, or any other object that might contain an opposite charge.
 When they do touch, that voltage discharges and creates a comparatively massive voltage spike.
 As the voltage spike dissipates, the discharge current generates electromagnetic fields across the Printed Circuit Board.
 The goal of ESD protection is to minimize any impact or effects from the discharge and resulting EM.

 In particular, many modern chipsets are made using such small lithography features that they have little or no tolerance for high voltage, even DC values above their operating voltage of 3.3V.
 The result of an ESD event directly reaching one of these electronic components is usually disastrous, completely ruining the IC.

 Nearly every element of your PCB design (traces, routing, layers, electronic component placement, and spacing) can affect the PCB ESD protection on your board.
 That means you need to consider ESD early in your design process; otherwise, you’re likely to require major Circuit Board redesign to fix routing and electronic component placement issues.

 Even if you aren’t fending off giant cousins with a pterodactyl wingspan and huge static collecting feet, you can still have an ESD events from a mundane activity.
 Frequently, walking alone collects enough charge to damage components.

-On a PCB, a discharge usually originates at the user interface, or at another input.
+On a Printed Circuit, a discharge usually originates at the user interface, or at another input.
 Any activity, like plugging in cables, or pushing buttons, keys, or screens can, and often does, result in a discharge.
 Also, touching components themselves can be really bad news.
 I lost a lot of RF modules that way.